lnoor/sphinx-jsonschema/docs/directive.rst

 encoding (default: None)
     Allows you to define the encoding used by the file containing the json schema.

+pass_unmodified (default: None)
+    Allows you to prevent escaping of _, / and * characters in strings.

 Lift Title
 ++++++++++